 The manufacturing industry in the UK currently supports the employment of 2.7 million people, with the average person earning around £32,500.
 Despite this, we are now facing a skills gap in both the manufacturing and engineering industries.
 One of the best ways we can solve this is by offering sustainable and fulfilling apprenticeships to direct the next generation towards a brighter future in engineering.

-In this article, we discuss some key facts facing manufacturing employers and apprenticeships, including nationwide facts and how we can all improve at the business-level.
+With National Apprenticeships Week starting today, we thought that now would be the perfect time to discuss some key facts facing manufacturing employers and apprenticeships, including nationwide facts and how we can all improve at the business-level.

 Facts on Apprenticeships in England